pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 ### New Features

-##### New Stack: Trusty 14.04
+#### New Stack: Trusty 14.04

 There is a new stack based on Ubuntu Trusty 14.04 LTS.

-The lucid64 stack that has been part of PCF ER for several years as the root file system for containers will reach end of support for security fixes on April 29th, 2015 by Canonical.
+The lucid64 stack that has been part of Pivotal Cloud Foundry Elastic Runtime for several years as the root file system for containers will reach end of support for security fixes on April 29th, 2015 by Canonical.
 Developers or Operators will need to take action to ensure existing applications migrate to using the new stack.

-In PCF ER 1.4 support has been added for the new stack called cflinuxfs2 derived from Ubuntu Trusty 14.04.
+In PCF Elastic Runtime 1.4 support has been added for the new stack called cflinuxfs2 derived from Ubuntu Trusty 14.04.

 ##### What do you need to do?

 If you have an application or app as a service running on Pivotal Cloud Foundry, ensure that your application works when run with the new stack and the corresponding new buildpacks.
 We recommend using a blue/green deployment strategy to ensure there is no down time for the app.
 Simply running the following command will result in a small amount of down time as old instances are stopped and the app is restaged with the new stack.

 	cf push app-name -s cflinuxfs2

 If you have custom buildpacks, you need to ensure that your buildpacks work when run with the new stack.

-###### List of buildpacks that now support cflinuxfs2:
+##### List of buildpacks that now support cflinuxfs2:

 * Java buildpack
 * NodeJS buildpack